Neo677/Neo677/README.md

 <h2 align="left">Hi 👋!
 I'm a Student at 42 Nice</h2>

-<h1 I must not fear.
+I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
-I will permit it to pass over me and through me.</h2>
+I will permit it to pass over me and through me.

 ###